Andhra Pradesh seeks to attract $4 billion investment in EV segment

 ALSO READ

+Andhra Guv condoles loss of lives in train mishap in Srikakulam district

-Andhra Pradesh is seeking to position itself as the lighthouse state' and attract investments to the tune of four USD billion in the electric vehicles segment over the next few years.
+Andhra Pradesh is seeking to position itself as the 'lighthouse state' and attract investments to the tune of USD 4 billion in the electric vehicles segment over the next few years.

-As a first step in this direction, the state government is holding a day-long CEO-Ministerial Dialogue on Friday to frame requisite policy by eliciting views and ideas from various stakeholders.
+As a first step in this direction, the state government on Friday conducted a day-long CEO-Ministerial Dialogue to frame a requisite policy by eliciting views and ideas from various stakeholders.

-"This dialogue (in virtual mode) will serve as a high-level platform to explore various avenues of investments in Electric Vehicles (EV) segment and also to support the industry leaders in developing and implementing plans and programmes to meet climate goals, including net-zero economic growth and green mobility, Amarnath said.
+"The global automobile industry today is at an inflection point.
+The world, especially India, is eagerly waiting for the industry to deliver world-class, affordable and efficient electric vehicles.
+I would be eager to see e-vehicles roll out from Indian (manufacturing) plants to serve the global markets," the minister said.

+The automobile sector was ready for yet another technological leap with the advent of vehicles running on alternative fuels and electricity, he noted and highlighted the "best-in-class innovation and technology" used by Kia Motors to launch India-specific models.

-He said the state was planning to expand the EV landscape at an intense pace while accelerating EV adoption and transitioning towards clean mobility.
+He said Andhra Pradesh was planning to expand the EV landscape at an intense pace while accelerating EV adoption and transitioning towards clean mobility.

-"The primary objective of this exercise is to position AP as the lighthouse state and attract investments to the tune of four USD billion.
-Our transition to e-mobility could be a key component in India's drive to become carbon-neutral, the minister said.
+"We are seeking to position AP as the lighthouse state and attract investments to the tune of USD 4 billion.
+Our transition to e-mobility could be a key component in India's drive to become carbon-neutral," the minister said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)